yanlong-pan/task-system/readme.md

 # New feature

-Users can assign and edit the deadline for each task.
+- Users can assign and edit the deadline for each task
+- The tasks are ordered by the deadline in ascending order
+- Overdue tasks' header now have a warning color to make them explicit

 ## How to upgrade from v1